georust/rinex/rinex-cli/doc/preprocessing.md

     -P !=GLO
 ```

 SBAS is a special case.
-If you use "SBAS", you can retain or discard
+If you use simply "SBAS", you can retain or discard
 SBAS systems, whatever their actual constellation.
 For example we
 retain all GPS and any SBAS with this: